filip26/iridium-cbor-ld/README.md

 It’s highly recommended to use dictionaries to maximize the compression ratio.
 A dictionary consists of terms and the codes they are encoded to.
 The dictionary code is preserved in the encoded CBOR-LD, but the decoder must have the same dictionary enabled.
 See the [W3C CBOR-LD Registry for examples](https://json-ld.github.io/cbor-ld-spec/#registry).

+A dictionary should contain terms that are not present in contexts, such as the context URIs themselves, custom common values bound to types, and custom common URIs.

 ```javascript
 // build a new dictionary